abhaybharti/Notes/javascript/Practical_Playwright_with_JavaScript_for_Developers_and_Testers.md

  console.log(name); //JavaScript
 ```

-It was introduced in ES6 and is preferred/recommended way to declared variables in JavaScript.
+It was introduced in ES6 and is preferred/recommended way to declare variables in JavaScript.
 Variables declared with let can be reassigned but not re-declared within the same scope.
 The have block scope meaning they are limited to the block in which they are defined.

 ```sh {"id":"01J7P0Y0WYGGWWS0MY9GVW0N02"}
 let x = 5; //Declaring a variable ‘x’ and assigning the value 5 to it